On P^1-stabilization in unstable motivic homotopy theory: Introduction

 To date, the link between unstable and stable motivic homotopy theory has been harder to quantify.
 Morel, in his foundational work \cite{MField} analyzed stabilization with respect to $S^1$.
-His results imply that stabilization with respect to the simplicial circle behaves as one expects from the classical Freudenthal suspension theorem: if $\mathscr{X}$ is an $(n-1)$-connected motivic space, then the map $\mathscr{X} \to \Omega\Sigma \mathscr{X}$ is itself $(2n-1)$-connected in the sense above.
+His results imply that stabilization with respect to the simplicial circle behaves as one expects from the classical Freudenthal suspension theorem: if $\mathscr{X}$ is an $(n-1)$-connected motivic space, then the map $\mathscr{X} \to \Omega\Sigma \mathscr{X}$ has $(2n-2)$-connected fiber.
 However, stabilization with respect to $S^1$ is not ``geometrically" well-behaved.
 More importantly, it seems not as well connected with the ``stable" phenomena suggested above and is therefore not so helpful from a computational standpoint.

 All of the above points were understood shortly after Morel and Voevodsky introduced the motivic homotopy category.
 Morel's early computations (eventually published in \cite{MField}) imply that a stabilization theorem for $\pone$-suspension of form similar to $S^1$-suspension cannot hold without additional hypotheses.
 Moreover, Voevodsky wrote: ``[a]n analog of the Fre[u]denthal suspension theorem must exist, but we have no idea what it is" (\cite[p.
 12]{Voevodskymyview}).
 That additional hypotheses are necessary is perhaps not surprising given the form of the suspension theorem in equivariant homotopy theory \cite[Theorem II.2.10]{tomDieck}.